-This tablet suddenly makes a lot more sense than the $450 entry-level iPad.
-The white bezels on this porcelain model will be a little controversial, as black bezels are kind of the default these days.
-Personally, I like it and think it can look really good in the right home setting.
-The backside has a nano coating on top of the aluminum build, which feels nice and gives off a very Google aesthetic.
-This finish also pretty much eliminates any fingerprints, which is awesome.
-And a fingerprint scanner embedded into the power button, which works 100% of the time.
-That’s your only biometric option for unlocking the tablet; no face unlock.
+The Google’s Pixel tablet makes more sense than the $450 entry-level iPad.
+The white bezels on this porcelain model might be controversial, as black bezels are the norm nowadays.
+Personally, I like it and think it looks good in the right home setting.
+The Pixel Tablet backside has a nano coating on the aluminum build, giving it a nice feel and a distinct Google aesthetic, and the finish also prevents fingerprints, which is great.
+The fingerprint scanner is embedded in the power button and works 100% of the time, It’s the only biometric option; there’s no face unlock.

 Stylus and Keyboard

-What’s interesting is that Google didn’t really market this as a note-taking or drawing tablet, but the spec sheet does say that it supports USI 2.0 stylus pens.
-I picked up this one from Knovel, and you can totally interact with the tablet, take notes, and sketch with it.
-It’s nowhere near as responsive as the Apple Pencil or S Pen, but it honestly does the trick.
-The pen even comes with magnets that attach to the back of the tablet.
-It makes me think that Google might launch their own stylus.
-And It even attaches to the top like too Pretty good.
+Google didn’t heavily market this as a note-taking or drawing tablet, but it supports USI 2.0 stylus pens.
+I got one from Knovel, and while it’s not as responsive as the Apple Pencil or S Pen, it gets the job done.
+The pen has magnets to attach to the tablet, and it makes me think Google might launch their own stylus.
+It attaches to the top too, which is pretty good.

-Although Google didn’t launch this with a keyboard attachment either, the good news is that Android works perfectly fine with a Bluetooth keyboard.
-It’s easy enough to pair one up, and it just makes word processing, answering emails, or messaging a much better experience.
+Even though Google didn’t release it with a keyboard attachment, Android works well with a Bluetooth keyboard.
+It’s easy to pair, making word processing, answering emails, or messaging a much better experience.

-The Pixel tablet comes with 8 gigs of RAM, with 128 or 256 gigabytes of storage.
-It’s powered by the Tensor G2 chip, which is the same processor we’ve seen in all the current Pixel phones, including the flagship Pixel 7 Pro.
-So, you can expect a similar performance.
-It’s benchmarking a little lower than what I’ve seen on those other devices.
-My unit is running pre-release software, so that might explain it. it’s been a very smooth experience—no stutters, no lag at all.
-It’s more than capable for casual gaming too, but don’t expect it to run more demanding games like Genshin Impact on anything higher than low to medium graphic settings.
+The Pixel tablet is equipped with 8 gigabytes of RAM and offers storage options of 128 or 256 gigabytes.
+It runs on the Tensor G2 chip, the same processor found in the current Pixel phones, including the flagship Pixel 7 Pro, indicating a similar performance.
+Although benchmarking slightly lower in my experience, it’s essential to note that my unit is running pre-release software, which could explain the variance.
+Nevertheless, the overall performance has been smooth with no stutters or lag.
+It’s more than capable for casual gaming, but for more demanding games like Genshin Impact, expect optimal performance on low to medium graphic settings.

 Software and UI